There are many gadgets available to help people with sight loss carry out their everyday tasks.

 When writing, using a black ink felt tip pen, or gel pen, can make it easier to see.
-White sticky labels can be useful for writing on in large black letters, to stick on things such as CD cases or medication.
+White sticky labels can written on in large black letters and then stuck to items such as CD cases or medication.
 Many people find 'talking label' products helpful as they allow you to record a message describing an item, which can be played back.
 This allows you to identify a variety of different items including medication, food and other household products.

 All computers and laptops have accessibility features to change font size, background and text colours.
 Screen readers and magnifiers are also available.
-It is important to try before you buy.
-You may also need sighted assistance for the initial set up.
+It is important to try before you buy and you may also need sighted assistance for the initial set up.

 There is a wide range of phones available with varying degrees of complexity.
 Mobile phones offer many functions and downloadable apps to help visually impaired people.
 It is important that you choose the right phone for your needs in terms of both using the phone and the package cost.

 Audio description offers additional narration to describe visual details you may miss.
 It is available on many TV programmes, DVDs, in cinemas and increasingly at sporting events, theatres, museums, galleries and other attractions.
 Museums and galleries may combine narrative with tactile displays, or have large print guide books.